ezsystems/commerce-documentation/docs/guide/basket/basket_api/basket_events/basket_events.md

 ### Connecting to the events

-To take advantage from the existing events to e.g. modify some Basket or BasketLine data, your `EventService` must listen to these Events (Events IDs see above):
+To take advantage from the existing events, for example to modify some Basket or BasketLine data, your `EventService` must listen to these Events (Events IDs see above):

 ```
 <service id="silver_basket.standard_basket_listener" class="%silver_basket.standard_basket_listener.class%">